emrgnt-cmplxty/automata/research/study_agency/study_human_eval/human_eval_results.md

 >               The provided algorithmic solution now runs in our test environment passes all test cases.
 I will now return the final result to the user.
 >
 >           Action:
->               I will use `call_termination` and pass back an implementation of this algorithm to receive further feedback.
+>               I will use `call-termination` and pass back an implementation of this algorithm to receive further feedback.
 >
 >         function_call:
 >           {
->             'name': 'call_termination',
+>             'name': 'call-termination',
 >             'arguments': '{"result": "```python\\ndef addTwoNumbers(l1: Optional[ListNode], l2: Optional[ListNode]) -> Optional[ListNode]:\\n  # Final implementation goes here```"}'
 >           }
 >
 > Note: The examples above are only provided to give necessary context around proper operating procedure.
 In production, `# ...
 (Continued interaction) ...` will be replaced with actual conversation contents.
 >
 > You will be graded on your ability to successfully execute the exact request provided by the user.
 Note that newline characters should be double escaped when communicating with tools.

 </details>

 ## Instructions

 <details>
   <summary>Zero-Shot</summary>